 You will need to decide on which area of journalism you wish to specialise.
 By doing so, you will find it easier to start pursuing relevant employers and opportunities, as well as building a relevant portfolio.
 Journalism covers a wide range of genres, including broadcast journalism, feature writing, photojournalism, newspaper and investigative.
 The different areas of journalism will require different skill sets; therefore, it is important to determine which will be the most appropriate for you.

 A career in journalism requires substantial relevant work experience.
 You can start to build this by approaching your local newspaper, radio or TV studio, or working as a freelancer.
 Doing so will also help you determine which area of journalism you may wish to pursue.
 Internships and placement with more high-profile employers are also very useful but can be extremely competitive, so starting local can be a good way to get your foot in the door.

 If you are an aspiring journalist, it is important to start to build your digital skills, as these abilities will inevitably be a part of your daily job regardless of the genre in which you end up working.
 One good way of doing this is by starting your own blog or writing reviews for online websites.
 You can also use social media to promote your writing and network.

 Oxbridge offers two distance learning courses that would be particularly beneficial if you do wish to pursue this career.
 The benefit of these courses is that you can participate in them in your own time.

-Both the Freelance Journalism Level 3 and Introduction to Photo Journalism courses would look good on a CV for potential employers.
+The Freelance Journalism Level 3 course would look good on a CV for potential employers.
 Oxbridge also offers a Creative Writing Diploma and Fiction Writing Level 3 course, both of which would also be incredibly useful.